 Approximate distance: 330 km

-Estimated travel time: 5 hrs (including lunch stops)
+Estimated travel time: 5 hrs (including lunch stops) by our private vehicle

-On Day 8 we depart from the heart of the Kalahari and head through the eastern part of Namibia.
+We depart from the heart of the Kalahari and head through the eastern part of Namibia.
 The capital of Namibia has a population of 230,000, an altitude of 1654m and heavy German influence.
 Windhoek was originally the center of a Nama leader, Jan Jonker Afrikaner, who defeated the Herero inhabitants of the region in the mid-19th century.
 Windhoek became the seat of colonial rule in 1892, as the capital of the colony of South-West Africa (Deutsch-Südwestafrika).
 They built a fort that eventually spanned a town that grew under its protection.
 During World War I, Windhoek was captured by South African troops and became a British dominion.
 Until the independence of Namibia was inaugurated in 1990, Windhoek was recognized as the capital of South West Africa as administered by the South African government.

 Accommodation here is a hotel with en-suite bathrooms.
 The hotel offers air-con, swimming pool, internet access and a restaurant.